Basic HTML Elements

 <p>This is a paragraph of text.</p>

 Browsers automatically add spacing before and after paragraphs, making text easier to read.
-Paragraphs should be used for normal text content, not headings or layout.
+Paragraphs should be used for regular text content, not for headings or page layout.

 Headings and paragraphs together